 The Physical Facilities Management unit at the Northern Cape Education Department (NCED) is responsible for producing, managing and operationalising the IP.
-As this is one of the first IPs that the unit has produced much of the data, systems and personnel have not been established to support an operational IP.
+As this is the second IP that the unit has produced much of the data, systems and personnel have not been established to support an operational IP.
 This is the objective of this version - to identify some of the gaps and to address them through regular mini reviews within the unit to capture improvements as they are implemented